Slavbor/seminar_git_3/git_instruction.md

 ## *Git description*

-*Git its a version control system software.*
+* Git its a version control system software.

-*This tool for tracking and control changes to files.
-Preferably used with code.
+* This tool for tracking and control changes to files.
+* Preferably used with code.
 But can be used with other types of files.
-Pictures forexample.*
+Pictures forexample.

+## *New repository creation*
+* Create a folger with project.
+* Add folger to workspace.
+* Use:

+      git init

+## *Actual condition test for repository*
+* For dispaying state of repo use:

+      git status

+## *Adding files from working foldger.
+* For adding new file to repository before commit use:

+      git add